Zakaria Mohieddin: Overview

 Mohieddin attended the Military College in 1938 and was a Staff College graduate in 1948.
 He was the professional army professor of tactics in the Officers Military College from 1940 to 1943 and again from 1950 to 1951.
 He was also the professor of tactics in the Officers Staff College from 1951 to 1952.

-In 1967 following the defeat of Egypt in the Six-Day Wat Mohieddin was appointed by president Gamal Abdel Nasser to take over position of president after Nasser's resignation, an appointment he refused.
-In 1968, he resigned from all positions and quit public life.
+In 1967 following the defeat of Egypt in the Six-Day War, Mohieddin was appointed by president Gamal Abdel Nasser to take over position of president after Nasser's resignation, an appointment he refused.
+In 1968, Mohieddin resigned from all positions and quit public life.
 The same year he was arrested due to his alleged involvement in the coup plans against Nasser.

-As of 2005, after the death of Hussein El-Shafei and until his own death in 2012, he and his first cousin Khaled Mohieddin were the last two surviving members of the Revolutionary Command Council.
+As of 2005, after the death of Hussein El-Shafei and until his own death in 2012, Mohieddin and his first cousin Khaled Mohieddin were the last two surviving members of the Revolutionary Command Council.

 On 15 May 2012, Mohieddin died at the age of 93.